nibman/getfit/README.md

 Currently testing has been done on device profile for HRM, SDM4 and SPDCAD (GSC-10).
 SDM4 sends background pages with sensor health and battery status.
 A low battery will be visualized with an icon and SDM health statues other than OK will be reported.

+<b>configuration.json</b>
+JSON file for configuration of ANT+/ANT-FS network keys and websocket server hostname and port.